ibowditch/userdocs/_sources/server.md.txt

 change this password before proceeding.

 If you ever need to change your password (eg. if you forget it), you can change it by clicking on the *Lost password?* link on the login page.
-The system will then email you a link, and then you can change your password.
+The system will then email you a link, and you can change your password.

 ```{admonition} We know who you are...
 :class: tip